-The Free Speech Coalition was formed to stand up to Auckland Mayor Phil Goff who was ‘banning’ two Canadian speakers, Lauren Southern and Stefan Molyneux, from council-owned venues based on their political views.
+The Free Speech Coalition was initially formed to stand up to Auckland Mayor Phil Goff who ‘banned’ two Canadian speakers, Lauren Southern and Stefan Molyneux, from council-owned venues due to their political views.

-Now the Free Speech Coalition has expanded to becoming New Zealand's number one voice for the protection of the speech.
+Now the Free Speech Coalition is New Zealand's number one voice for the protection of speech rights.

-What was the result of the legal action?
+What was the result of the legal action against Auckland Council?

 The legal action against Auckland Council remains underway.

 We have pursued two lines of legal argument: